-The MIYA Pro comes with several different switch options including the Cherry MX Brown, Blue, Black, Red, Silver, Clear, and Silent Red.
-So if you’re looking for a linear, clicky, or tactile switch theirs an option that fills that need.
+So if you’re looking for a linear, clicky, or tactile switch, there’s an option that fills that need.

 Unique Switch & Keycap Options

-I have a Drop CTRL, so I might be a little biased on this one.
-This keyboard is beautiful.
-It has an aluminum plate and body.
+I love the IQUNIX 75% keyboards such as the L80 and A80 so I might be a little biased on this one.
+These keyboards are beautiful.
+They have an aluminum plate and body that’ll last forever.

 It’s sturdy and has a hefty feel.
-The Drop ALT has hot-swappable sockets.
+All of them have hot-swappable sockets.
 You can pull switches out and plop new ones in easily with just a switch puller.
 No soldering required.